 Procedure Followed by Auditors for Inventory Audit in UAE

-Businesses that hold inventory are suggested to conduct the inventory audit, which enables them to know about the goods are excess/short as per the accounting records and other relevant checks on inventory.
+Businesses that hold inventory are suggested to conduct the inventory audit, which enables them to know about the goods that are excess/short as per the accounting records and other relevant checks on inventory.
 The inventory audit helps the companies in Dubai to effectively stock their businesses, which play a crucial role in boosting their profits.
 Further, it is vital for companies to account for inventory losses that occur as a result of wastage, pilferage, dormant stock, etc.

-Auditing firms in Dubai adopt procedures that involve multiple methods to conduct inventory auditing.
+Auditing firm in Dubai adopt procedures that involve multiple methods to conduct inventory auditing.
 All those steps followed by the auditors help the companies get accurate information about the inventory thereby minimizing the risk of stock-out.

 Why the Inventory Audit is Performed?